 You won’t want to bathe your dog too often during the winter, however, especially if their coat will be exposed to cooler air soon afterward.
 Keep in mind that water freezes at 32°F, so anything below this point could make your dog uncomfortably icy if they’ve been anywhere, that’s wet.
 Some pet owners will brush baking soda into their dogs’ fur and then brush it back out again.
 This sort of canine dry cleaning is a better idea during the coldest times of the year.

 Depending on how your dog takes to cold weather, you may even consider investing in a sweater.

 Dress up your Labradoodle

-Although Labradoodles can withstand some fairly cold temperatures, they start to get uncomfortable around 40°F. If they have any joint inflammation, then this problem might be all the worse.
-A warm sweater might not seem like the biggest investment you’ll make in your dog’s health, but it can go a long way toward improving his or her wintertime comfort level.
+Although Labradoodles can withstand cold temperatures, they start to get uncomfortable around 40°F. If they have any joint inflammation, then this problem might be all the worse.
+A warm sweater might not seem like the most significant investment you’ll make in your dog’s health, but it can go a long way toward improving their wintertime comfort level.

 Make sure that any garment your dog wears fits well and doesn’t seem too tight.
 Your dog will let you know if they feel uncomfortable!

 If you’re going to take walks outside in areas where the ground will be frozen or icy, consider fitting your dog with canine boots.
 Labradoodles tend to have relatively soft feet, so the extra protection may prove quite valuable.

 Regardless of what method you pick to protect your dog, you’ll want to make sure that they continue to get exercise throughout the winter months.